Course Outline

 2

-Project Management: effectively incorporates relevant historical themes and interpretive ideas in the proposal for a digital research project.
+Project Management: effectively incorporates relevant historical research, course themes, and interpretive ideas in the proposal and script outline for a digital research project.

 1 2